chefgs/mern-app/README.md

 # Property Booking Catalog application developed using MERN Stack

+This application is developed for the submission of Dev community X  MongoDB hackthon.

 ## Introduction
 This is a MERN Web Application.
 MERN stands for MongoDB, Express, React, Node, which are making up the tech stack.